-There are 3 Leaf models: S, SV and SL.
-A portable Level 1 and 2 connector (a $1590 option on the Leaf S) are included in the SV’s Technology package and is standard on the SL version.
-Adapters for 120V wall outlet are included.
 Nissan Leaf batteries are highly reliable.
 The company claims zero battery recalls in the car’s 7 years of history and the cumulative 2 billion miles that Leaf owners have amassed.
-The 40.0kW battery’s greater capacity is derived from more energy-dense cells that fit in the same underfloor volume of previous models, thus preserving interior space.
+The greater capacity of the 62kWh Leaf batteries is derived from more energy-dense cells that fit in the same underfloor volume of previous models, thus preserving interior space.
 The floor-mounted battery pack creates a low center of gravity for a great ride and smooth handling, helping the Nissan LEAF corner with minimal body roll.

 Every Nissan LEAF is backed by a New Vehicle Limited Warranty providing: 36 month/36,000-mile (whichever occurs first) basic coverage; 60-month/60,000-mile (whichever occurs first) powertrain and electric vehicle system coverage; and 96-month/100,000-mile (whichever occurs first) Lithium-Ion Battery coverage.
 Nissan’s confidence doesn’t stop at the battery warranty.
 The Electric Vehicle (EV) System coverage includes, but is not limited to, the following items: Motor, Inverter unit, VCM, Reduction gear, DC/DC converter, Onboard charger, Onboard charger connector, and Trickle charge cable.
 Recharge times vary from 7.5 hours on a 32-amp, 240-volt hookup to 35 hours when plugged into a typical 120-volt wall outlet.
 Every Leaf is recharged via a port hidden just above the Nissan badge in its nose.